 Color refers to the natural body color of a diamond and not to the reflection of spectral colors that flash when a diamond moves.
-Most diamonds naturally exhibit slight hints of yellow, brown, or gray.
+Most diamonds naturally exhibit slight hints of yellow and brown.
 This color is caused by natural trace elements of nitrogen that were present when the diamond formed under the Earth's crust.
+It's more common for diamonds to have some of this tinting, which varies in hue, tone and saturation, than to be absolutely colorless.
 The less color a diamond exhibits, the higher the rarity, and therefore the higher the value.

 Diamonds with less color allow more light to pass, releasing more brilliance and fire.
 A diamond acts as a prism by dividing light into a spectrum of colors and reflecting this light as colorful flashes called dispersion or fire.
 Similar to looking through colored glass, color in a diamond will diminish the spectrum of color, or fire, emitted by acting as a filter.
 A diamond with a higher color grade, i.e., one with less color, demonstrates more colorful fire.

 Generally, the less color a diamond has, the more valuable it is.
 Natural diamonds have a wide range of colors ranging from completely colorless to slightly yellow, or brown.
 Other colored diamonds come in concentrated colors like pink, yellow, and blue, but are graded on a different scaling system.

 The color grading system for natural colorless diamonds uses the letters of the alphabet from D through Z. "D" represents the least color, and is therefore the rarest and most valuable grade.
 "Z" grades have the most color within a normal range and are the least expensive.
 It is hard for the unaided eye to see variations in color grades D through J unless the stones are observed side by side.